Land Drainage Act 1930: Scope

 A catchment board was set up for all but one of these areas by November 1931, with responsibility for the drainage of 67 per cent of England and Wales.
 Section 84 of the act specifically excluded any jurisdiction over Scotland or Northern Ireland, while section 65 limited the application of the act to any drainage board which was within the Doncaster Drainage District.
 This was because the First Report of the Royal Commission on Mining Subsidence (1926) had identified the problems of the Doncaster area as being particularly severe, and as a result, a second commission had looked specifically at that area.
 It reported in 1928, and the Doncaster Area Drainage Act 1929 (19 & 20 Geo.
 5. c. xvii) was passed, creating the Doncaster Central Board.
 Section 65 sought to ensure that the role of the new catchment board would not conflict with the role of the central board.

 Some reorganisation of the catchment boards occurred while the act was in force.
 On 30 November 1936, the Kent Rivers Catchment Area and Catchment Board were formed, by combining the catchment boards for the River Medway, the Romney and Denge Marsh Main Drains, the River Stour (Kent) and the North Kent Rivers.
 The first three were listed in the act, but the North Kent Rivers catchment area was not, and so was presumably set up afterwards.

 The River Thaw Catchment Board, as mentioned in the act, was set up in September 1931, and took over the river functions of the River Thaw Drainage Board.
 The Mid Glamorgan Rivers Catchment Board was created in late 1932, and in early 1933, took over the powers and responsibilities of the River Thaw Catchment Board, which was then dissolved.
 Rivers in the catchment were the Thaw and Kenson, the Ogmore and Ewenny, the Cadoxton (with Sully), the Avon and the Neath.
-Two new Internal Drainage Boards were set up, the Cadoxton IDB and the Baglan and Aberavon Moors IDB, but while these were administered by the Catchment Board, the River Thaw Drainage Board was administered by Glamorgan County Council.
+Two new internal drainage boards were set up, the Cadoxton IDB and the Baglan and Aberavon Moors IDB, but while these were administered by the catchment board, the River Thaw Drainage Board was administered by Glamorgan County Council.

+Subsequent developments

+The whole act was repealed by section 117(3) of, and schedule 8 to, the Land Drainage Act 1976, which came into force on 17 January 1977.